Editorial Contributor

 María Fernanda González

-María Fernanda González has spent ten years tracking Córdoba's UNESCO monuments — the Mezquita-Catedral, Medina Azahara, the Patio Festival — across every season including Holy Week.
-She focuses on the practical: which queues to skip, which tickets to book ahead, what official sources say versus what you'll actually find.
+María Fernanda González has spent ten years tracking Córdoba's UNESCO World Heritage monuments — the Mezquita-Catedral, Medina Azahara, the Patio Festival — across every season including Holy Week and the peak summer months.
+She has written extensively on monument access, including the Mezquita's ticketing system, Medina Azahara's guided tour schedule, and the Alcázar's seasonal queue patterns.
+Her guides cover Córdoba's historic landmarks with a focus on practical planning: which tickets to book ahead, which entrances save time, what official Junta de Andalucía sources say versus what you will actually find on the ground.
+She also covers seasonal travel advice for Córdoba's events calendar, from the Crosses of May to the Feria.

 Credentials